-Mac and Cheese Balls are the PERFECT comfort food that is crisp on the outside and creamy on the inside.
-They are the BEST finger food that can be enjoyed at a party, or game day!
+Mac and Cheese Balls are the PERFECT comfort food, they are crispy on the outside and cheesy on the inside.
+Made with leftover mac and cheese, these are the BEST finger food that can be enjoyed at a party, or game day!

-You turn a delicious comfort food, into balls and then roll them into breadcrumbs and fry them.
-As a result, you will end up with a portion of phenomenal homemade comfort food!
+You turn delicious comfort food, into the perfect finger food, by rolling them into breadcrumbs and frying.
+As a result, you will end up with a portion of phenomenal tasty comfort food!

-We shaped them into meatball sized balls, but you can make them smaller or bigger based on preference.
-Important to remember to put them back in the freezer, after breading, for at least 1 hour before frying.
+Just shape the leftovers into meatball-sized balls, or make them smaller or bigger based on your preference.
+It is important to remember to put them back in the freezer, after breading, for at least 1 hour before frying.

 - Bread Crumbs

 How to make fried mac and cheese balls?

 - Refrigerate: Start with refrigerated leftovers that have been in the fridge overnight.
 If you don’t have leftovers, ensure to place the mac and cheese into the refrigerator for at least 3-4 hours to firm up.